 Best time to see tulips in Holland

-The Amsterdam flower season runs from mid-March until mid-May.
-The Amsterdam flower fields are about more than just tulips.
+The flower season in the Netherlands runs from mid-March until mid-May.
+But the Amsterdam flower fields are about more than just tulips.
 These may be the hero of the season but their entourage is just as colorful and fragrant.
 Depending on the weather conditions, here’s an estimation of which flowers to expect around which time:

 - Crocuses form the prelude of the flower season.
 They should pop up around the first half of March until the about the end of the month.